 With all the beautiful things that comes with traveling, there comes the ugly side of it too.
 Not that it would ever stop us from going, but travel isn’t always rainbows and butterflies.
 No matter how invincible we feel when we’re out exploring the wild, sometimes, our body can only handle so much and it reacts like a human body normally would.
 It’s a wild world out there, and if you’re not very careful, you may catch something that could instantly ruin your trip.
 There’s hundreds of different unfortunate things that could happen to any of us while away, but with a little education, you can prepare yourself to avoid at least some of them.
 If you don’t already know, I’m a nurse, so it’s in my nature to educate.
 I’d like to introduce you to at least the most common illnesses you may come across during your travels, and together with it, I’ve included how to avoid them, AND how to deal with it in case you become a victim.
-So here goes a comprehensive, yet straight to the point introduction to the 10 most common traveling illnesses.
+Catch flights, not illnesses.

 1.)
 Acute Gastroenteritis aka Traveler’s Diarrhea